amaranth-lang/amaranth/docs/guide.rst

         ResetSignal().eq(~bus_rstn),
     ]

-In this example, once the design is processed, the clock signal of the clock domain ``sync`` found in this module or one of its containing modules will be equal to :pc:`bus_clk`.
-The reset signal of the same clock domain will be equal to the negated :pc:`bus_rstn`.
+In this example, once the design is processed, the clock signal of the clock domain ``sync`` found in this module or one of its containing modules will be equal to :py:`bus_clk`.
+The reset signal of the same clock domain will be equal to the negated :py:`bus_rstn`.
 With the ``sync`` domain created in the same module, these statements become equivalent to:

 ..
 TODO: explain the difference (or lack thereof, eventually) between m.d, m.domain, and m.domains